 - Rehabilitation of functional, everyday activities

-Professor Schultheis is an Associate Research Professor with appointments in the Department of Psychology and the School of Biomedical Engineering, Science and Health Systems.
+Professor Schultheis is a Research Professor with appointments in the Department of Psychology and the School of Biomedical Engineering, Science and Health Systems.
 Schultheis is a Clinical Neuropsychologist who received her PhD in Clinical Psychology from Drexel University in 1998.